vidalab/vidalab.github.io/source/_posts/2014-12-20-d3-dot-js-document-template-and-github-integration.markdown

 In this blog post, we want to show you integration between vida.io cloud editor and GitHub. git is a great source control tool to keep track of complex visualization project.

-You can use import your git repository for instant view and sharing in the cloud.
+You can import your git repository for instant view and sharing in the cloud.

 <!-- more -->

 vida.io use a new repository format.
-We made a few enhancement on top of GitHub gist:
+We made a few enhancements:

 1. Full git repo (issue tracking, pull request)
 2. Separation of data and code